HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Okay, maybe that’s the culinary geek in me speaking.

 But seriously, when it comes to achieving beautiful cakes without flour, the first thing to remember is to bring your egg whites to room temperature.
-Letting them sit for at least 20 minutes before using them will produce a higher volume when they’re beaten.
+Letting them sit for at least 20 minutes before using them will increase their volume when they’re beaten.

 So, bringing your egg whites to room temperature IS tremendously helpful.
 And while using ground nuts (all-important as they are) is noteworthy, you also need to know that my efforts do not always produce flawless, bound-together, picture-perfect desserts.